luyadev/luya/docs/guide/luya-console.md

 As the console command does not know your web server URL and there is no parameter of your web server url, therefore LUYA has a special configuration property called {{luya\traits\ApplicationTrait::$consoleHostInfo}}.

-This value will be used when defined as baseUrl for the urlManager.
+This value will be used when defined as base URL for the urlManager.

 ```php
 'consoleHostInfo' => 'https://luya.io',